Southern Airways Flight 242 crash site

 Despite their best efforts, the landing was not a success, as the two-lane highway was too narrow for the Douglas DC-9.
 Moments after touching the ground, the aircraft struck a gas station, veered to the left, and then crashed into a wooded area that was filled with pine trees.

-Among the ground fatalities were seven members of the Griffin-Gamel family, who died after the aircraft struck their Toyota compact while they were parked outside of a grocery store.
+The impact and subsequent fire killed 72 people.
+The death toll included 61 passengers, 9 people on the ground, and both pilots.
+Among the ground fatalities were seven members of the Griffin-Gamel family, who died after the aircraft struck their Toyota compact while they were parked outside a grocery store.

 To this day, Flight 242 remains the worst aircraft disaster in Georgia's history.